Singapore Company Deregistration Key Points You Shouldn't Miss

 3. Tax Clearance An Often Overlooked but Critical Step

 Tax matters are often overlooked during the deregistration process.
-According to the Inland Revenue Authority of Singapore IRAS, companies must fulfill all tax obligations before winding up, including corporate income tax, employee personal tax if applicable, and Goods and Services Tax GST filings.
+According to the Inland Revenue of Singapore IRAS, companies must fulfill all tax obligations before winding up, including corporate income tax, employee personal tax if applicable, and Goods and Services Tax GST filings.

 By the end of 2025, IRAS updated its tax guidelines for company liquidation, emphasizing that companies should proactively contact IRAS to obtain a Tax Clearance Letter, which serves as a key document proving that no outstanding tax liabilities remain.
 Failure to address tax issues can delay the deregistration process and even result in being blacklisted, affecting the ability to register new companies in the future.